 The Science of Getting from Where You Are to Where You Want to Be

 If you’ve been waiting for the perfect time to change—this is it.
 The pandemic brought its share of challenges, but it also triggered the ideal opportunity for a fresh start.
-Thankfully, award-winning behavioral scientist and Wharton’s James G. Dinan Professor Katy Milkman has devoted her career to understanding change and how we can make positive, permanent shifts in our own lives.
-In funny, fast-paced, practical talks based on her upcoming book How to Change (May 2021) she shares her science-based blueprint for going from where you are to where you want to be—conquering goals, dissolving roadblocks, and adapting your behavior (and the behavior of those you lead, manage and coach) to the demands of the post-pandemic world.
+Thankfully, award-winning behavioral scientist and Wharton’s James G. Dinan Professor KATY MILKMAN has devoted her career to understanding change and how we can make positive, permanent shifts in our own lives.
+In funny, fast-paced, practical talks based on her new book How to Change she shares her science-based blueprint for going from where you are to where you want to be—conquering goals, dissolving roadblocks, and adapting your behavior (and the behavior of those you lead, manage and coach) to the demands of the post-pandemic world.

 “She’s able to find these ideas that are conceptually novel and interesting — temptation bundling, from a purely conceptual standpoint, is brilliant,” he says.
 “But then simultaneously, [the ideas translate] into something that is quite practical and quite usable in the real world.”— John Beshears, Harvard Business School